Sand Hutton: Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It also lies within the Hovingham & Sheriff Hutton electoral ward of North Yorkshire County Council and the Ryedale South West ward of Ryedale District Council.
+It also lies within the Sheriff Hutton & Derwent electoral ward of North Yorkshire Council.
+Between 1974 and 2023 the village was part of the Ryedale district.

+The civil parish shares a grouped parish council with the smaller civil parish of Claxton.
 The Parish Council has six members with representation split equally between the two villages of the Parish.

 Geography

 The village is located almost halfway between the A64 and A166 to the east of York.
 The nearest settlements are Claxton 1.1 mi to the north and Upper Helmsley 1 mi to the south.

 The 2001 UK Census, which separated the village records, recorded the population of Sand Hutton as 193, of which 158 were over sixteen years of age.
 There were 81 dwellings of which 54 were detached.
 By the time of the 2011 Census the population had increased to 213.

 The Department for Environment, Food and Rural Affairs's Food and Environment Research Agency is sited at Sand Hutton.